Jur nad Hronom

 Jur nad Hronom (Garamszentgyörgy) is a village and municipality in the Levice District in the Nitra Region of Slovakia.

 History

 In historical records the village was first mentioned in 1276.

 Geography

-The village lies at an altitude of 145 metres and covers an area of 15.189 km².
+The village lies at an altitude of 145 metres above sea level and covers an area of 15.189 km2.
 It has a population of about 940 people.

+Population

 Ethnicity

 The village is approximately 55% Slovak, 43% Magyar and 2% Czech.

 Facilities

 The village has a public library a gym and soccer pitch.